hswuhao/php-mapreduce/README.md

 Finished!
 ```

+Please, note that there is a strange output value in the first run, `[species] => dog`.
+This is because we used the same mapping function for both the ungrouped and grouped runs.
+This should usually not be done.

-If options `grouped` is set to true, one reduce item is returned per group.
+If options `grouped` is set to true, one reduced item is returned per group.

 Groups are defined by the first value of each mapped item (in this case, `species`.)

-In the future, this options will probably change to `group by`, which will be either the key of the value to use as group ID or a closure that accepts the mapped item and returns the group ID.
+In the future, this options might change to `group_by`, which will be either `true` for the first value -just like now,- the key of the value to use as group ID or a closure that accepts the mapped item and returns the group ID.

-Also, `$options` argument will be moved from constructor to method `run()`.
+Also, `$options` argument will probably be moved from constructor to method `run()`.

 ```php
 echo "Getting grouped data:\n";